One Direction Easter: Freddie Tomlinson’s Bunny Fun, Plus Liam Payne, Harry Styles, Niall Hora

 One Direction’s Harry Styles is having an exciting time preparing for his album release, on May 12.
 Yahoo 7 B also revealed a list of songs for the album, including “Meet Me in the Hallway,” “Sign of the Times,” “Carolina,” “Two Ghosts,” “Sweet Creature,” “Only Angel,” “Kiwi,” “Ever Since New York,” “Woman,” and “From the Dining Table.”

-Niall Horan has wedding plans a bit later this month according to The Irish Mirror.
+Niall Horan has wedding plans a bit later this month, according to the Irish Mirror.
 Niall is returning to Ireland to attend the wedding of his close friend and fellow golfer Rory Mcllroy and Erica Stoll.
 Rory and Erica have booked Ashford Castle in Mayo for the Ceremony.

 One Direction’s Harry Styles, Louis Tomlinson, Liam Payne and Niall Horan are all in various stages of their album production.
 Zayn Malik too is working on a new album which will be his second.